TinuCH1976/link-library/readme.txt

 1. To add a form for users to be able to submit new links:<br />
    [link-library-addlink settings=#]

-In addition to specifying a setting set, categories to be displayed can be specified using addition keywords.
+In addition to specifying a library, categories to be displayed can be specified using addition keywords.
 Read the FAQ for more information on this topic.

 Further configuration is available under the Link Library Settings panel.